452 Beacon is located on the north side of Beacon, between Hereford and Massachusetts Avenue, with 450 Beacon to the east and 454 Beacon to the west.

 Henry Quincy was a physician and an instructor of histology at Harvard Medical School.

-By the 1921-1922 winter season, it was the home of shoe manufacturer Albert J. Sweet and his wife, Maude (Webster) Sweet.
+By the 1921-1922 winter season, 452 Beacon was the home of shoe manufacturer Albert J. Sweet and his wife, Maude (Webster) Sweet.
 They previously had lived at 269 Beacon.
-They continued to live at 452 Beacon in 1923, but had moved to Swampscott by 1924.
+They continued to live at 452 Beacon during the next season, but moved thereafter to Swampscott.

-By 1929, 452 Beacon was owned by William Emery Nickerson.
+On January 3, 1929, 452 Beacon was purchased from the trust established by Mary Quincy by William Emery Nickerson.
 He and his wife, Nellie R. (Partridge) Nickerson, lived at 454 Beacon.
-He was the assessed owner of 452 Beacon from 1929.
-He died in June of 1930 and his heirs were the assessed owners through 1934.
+He died in June of 1930.

-By 1934, 452 Beacon had been acquired by Reconstruction Clinic Associates.
-In December of 1934, it applied for (and subsequently received) permission to convert the property from a single-family dwelling into doctor’s offices.
+On December 31, 1934, 452 Beacon was purchased from William Nickerson’s estate by the Reconstruction Clinic and Hospital.
+Prior to taking title to the property, it had applied for (and subsequently received) permission to convert the property from a single-family dwelling into doctor’s offices.

 In January of 1956, he applied for (and subsequently received) permission to convert the property from doctor’s offices into a school.

-In June of 1975, the Shawmut Community Bank foreclosed its mortgages on 448 and 452 Beacon and took possession of the properties.
+On June 20, 1975, the Shawmut Community Bank foreclosed its mortgages on 448 Beacon and 452 Beacon and took possession of the properties.

-In March of 1978, prior to finalizing its purchase of the property, the 452 Beacon Street Trust applied for (and subsequently received) permission to convert the property into seven apartments.
+In March of 1978, prior to taking title to the property, the 452 Beacon Street Trust applied for (and subsequently received) permission to convert the property into seven apartments.

-In July of 1978, it converted the property into seven condominium units, the 452 Beacon Condominium.
+On July 28, 1978, it converted the property into seven condominium units, the 452 Beacon Condominium.